Clutch-22/spotify-stats-tracker/README.md

 This repository is the first iteration (v 0.1.0) of a free, open-source, privacy-first alternative to paid Spotify stats services.
 No accounts, no subscriptions, no data collection, no servers required!
 Your listening history never leaves your browser, nor your device.

-Services like Must.fm charge $18/year to track spotify data – then the Spotify's code changed, the app's functionality got kneecapped, and people never heard of their hard-spent money again.
+Services like Must.fm charge $18/year to track spotify data – then the code of Spotify's listening history changed, the app's functionality got kneecapped, and people never heard of their hard-spent money again.
 Pretty scummy, right?
 Well, _this_ tool runs entirely in your browser.
 There's nothing to sign up for, nothing to pay, and nothing that can disappear – after all, it only tracks data that _you_ upload to it.

 ## What It Does